websemantics/builder-extension/README.md

 1- Create a config file in your module `resources/config/builder.php`

-2- Specify a list of stream namespaces that you wanted to generate entitie for
+2- Specify a list of stream namespaces that you wanted to generate entities for
 ```
 	'namespaces' => ['coffee']
 ```